bkoz/tomcatbin/README.md

 `oc expose svc blue --name=blue --hostname=blue.$SUBDOMAIN --path=/sample`

-You can repeat this process for a green deployment by copying a different .war file to git repo's deployments directory.

-Before defining the production route, delete the blue or green test route created above to avoid router confilcts.

-`oc delete route blue`

-`oc expose svc blue --name=production --hostname=production.$SUBDOMAIN --path=/sample`
+Get the hostname of the route and visit your application using a web browser.

+`oc get route`

 After each new build finished, a manual deployment is necessary unless an auto trigger is setup.

 `oc deploy blue --latest`

+### Optional steps:

+#### Triggers

-Optionally create an auto trigger in the deployment config.
+Create an auto trigger in the deployment config so the application is automatically deployed after a new build.

 `oc edit dc/blue`